 BSW Program Mission Statement

-The mission of the BSW program is to educate students in generalist social work practice, engage students in scholarly inquiry and community service, and instill the values of ethical practice, social justice, self-determination, empowerment and honoring diverse populations.
-Guided by a strengths perspective of generalist practice, the School of Social Work prepares students for practice with individuals, families, groups and communities and advanced study in social work and other related fields.
+The mission of the BSW program is to educate students in generalist social work practice, engage students in scholarly inquiry and community service, and instill the values of ethical practice, social justice, self-determination, empowerment, and honoring diverse populations.
+Guided by a strengths perspective of generalist practice, the School of Social Work prepares students for practice with individuals, families, groups, and communities, and for advanced study in social work and other related fields.